College of Arts and Sciences

 Distance Education Courses

-The College of Arts and Sciences offers a variety of distance education courses each semester.
-Specific courses can be found under departmental course listings in the Schedule of Classes.
+The College of Arts and Sciences offers a variety of distance education/ online courses each semester.
+Specific courses can be found under departmental course listings online.
 Students who successfully complete NMSU distance education courses receive the same credit as students who take an equivalent course on the Las Cruces campus.
 Distance education courses appear on a student’s transcript in the same way a course taken on the Las Cruces campus does.